-GENERAL INFORMATION- Like your first surgery, or primary augmentation, this procedure is considered totally/purely elective, therefore a long consultation is essential so that you are completely educated about the procedure.
-Why consider revision of the capsule?
+GENERAL INFORMATIONLike your first surgery, or primary augmentation, this procedure is considered totally/purely elective, therefore a long consultation is essential so that you are completely educated about the procedure.
+Why consider revision/ secondary augmentation?
 There are many reasons, but it must be a decision based on your feelings only.
 It must be for you, not for or because of anyone else.
 The alternatives will be discussed with you at length.
 Each subsequent operation carries with it the same risks.
+It is possible to remove the implants and capsule and not place new implants, so there would be no further operations related to this.